ethereum/go-ethereum/cmd/signer/README.md

 ```

 ## Communicating

-The signer listens on stdin for incoming requests and sends responses on stdout.
-Messages are expected to follow the
+The signer listens to HTTP requests on `rpcaddr`:`rpcport`.
+The messages are expected to be JSON
 [jsonrpc 2.0 standard](http://www.jsonrpc.org/specification).

 Some of these call can require user interaction.
 Clients must be aware that responses may be deplayed significanlty or